mdfw/osteoarchaeologist/README.md

 8. Open your website.
 It should load correctly with a list of files.
 If it does not, check the apache error log.

 ### You want an open site
-As stated in the assumptions section above, this setup assumes one (or a trusted few) people can create and destroy all of the fossils on this server.
-There's no user by user validation so it's imperative that it be locked down with an apache password at least.
+As stated in the assumptions section above, this setup assumes one person (or a trusted few people) can create and destroy all of the fossils on this server.
+There's no user by user validation so it's imperative that the site be locked down with an apache password at least.
 If you don't want the ease and associated danger of creating and deleting fossils from the website, you can use the `list.php` file and not copy in `index.php`.
-You could rename `list.php` to `index.php` to allow it to act as the index.
-Advantages: Lower risk.
-Disadvantages: It's possible to list your fossils by anyone on the planet.
-It's not as easy to create/delete fossils.
+Alternatively, there are `$allow_create` and `$allow_delte` configuration variables in config.
+If you use `list.php` or turn off `allow` functions but leave the site open, the world could see all of the fossils and potentially clone them (although you can prevent that in the individual fossil permissions).

 ## Contact information